 IOE 512.
 Dynamic Programming

-Prerequisite: IOE 510, IOE 316.
-(3 credits) The techniques of recursive optimization and their use in solving multistage decision problems, applications to various types of problems, including an introduction to Markov decision processes.
+The techniques of recursive optimization and their use in solving multistage decision problems, applications to various types of problems, including an introduction to Markov decision processes.
+CourseProfile (ATLAS)

 IOE 513.
 Healthcare Operations Research: Theory and Applications